JackSzwergold/Writing/Seeing Fiddler on the Roof on Kings Highway.md

 ***

-*Seeing Fiddler on the Roof on King’s Highway: The Time My Parents and I Went Out to See the Film (c) by Jack Szwergold*
+<sup>*Seeing Fiddler on the Roof on King’s Highway: The Time My Parents and I Went Out to See the Film (c) by Jack Szwergold*</sup>

-*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+<sup>*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>